 - Aerate the cocktail for a lighter mouthfeel.

 - Give the drink a good chill.

-Water is a good thing.
+Don't worry about over-diluting your drinks.
+That's far more likely to happen if it takes you longer than 30 minutes to finish a rum and Coke.
 If you want a drink that gives you a shock, stick to shots.
-If you want a drink to experience, use your shaker.
+When you want a drink to experience, use your shaker.